hsloot/rmo/README.md

 ## Motivation

 While the academic literature on the Marshall-Olkin distributions is extensive, an intuitive and easy to use implentation is still missing.
-This project aims to provide an `R` package with hollostic approach that make it simple and fun to use Marshall-Olkin distributions for research and real-world applications.
+This project aims to provide an `R` package makes it simple and fun to use Marshall-Olkin distributions for research and real-world applications.

 ## Recent news